 One change at a time, reviewable.
 Keep proposals small and legible so the human can actually review the before/after.
 Don't batch thousands of unrelated edits into one opaque proposal.

 You are not the user but it looks like you are.
-Every action is attributed to the human whose token you hold.
+Every action is attributed to the human whose MCP connection you are using (OAuth grant or static token).
+If you need the user to re-authenticate, ask them to reconnect through their AI tool's MCP settings or revoke and re-approve on the Account page.
 Act conservatively, prefer reversible/reviewable steps, and make it easy for the user to see what you did and undo it.
 Don't take actions you couldn't cleanly explain in an audit trail.

 Don't probe or enumerate.
 Work only with the IDs and objects the user gave you or that you discovered through the MCP search tools within their permissions.
 Don't guess IDs, enumerate ranges, or fish for data outside the task.